Punggol: Recreational facilities

 One Punggol was announced in 2018 as Punggol Town Hub, it is an integrated community facility like Our Tampines Hub.
 The development took its present name in 2021.
 The Punggol Town Hub was completed at the end of 2023 and it is right next to the LRT station Sam Kee, connected by an overhead bridge.
-It includes Punggol Regional Library, a Community Club and a Hawker Centre which is all opened and a blood donation centre.
+It includes Punggol Library, a Community Club and a Hawker Centre which is all opened and a blood donation centre.